cd-blanche/anotherFinancial/README.md

 finance tracker

 To do list

+Connect to a database(Google Sheets?)
+--
+Implement click on card to display
--- Income --
+--
-Add weekly/bi-weekly/monthly income options
+Add weekly/bi-weekly/monthly options
-Display current income depending on weekly/bi-weekly/monthly selection
+Display current amounts depending on weekly/bi-weekly/monthly selection